sfu-db/dataprep/docs/source/user_guide/connector/DC_Spotify_tut.rst

    	:height: 460

 From query results, you can see how easy it is to download the artist data from Spotify into a pandas Dataframe.
-Now that you have an understanding of how data connector operates, you can easily accomplish the task with two lines of code.
+Now that you have an understanding of how connector operates, you can easily accomplish the task with two lines of code.

 ::